int

 The following table shows the dealer's odds of overcalling and the player's advantage depending on the card revealed.

-• The first column indicates the cards that can be opened by the dealer,
+• The first column demonstrates the cards the dealer can have.

-• the second column indicates the dealer's odds of overcalling,
+• The second column shows the dealer's odds of busting.

-• the third column indicates the player's odds of winning in each situation.
+• The third column displays the player's odds of winning in each situation.

-As you can see, the dealer's best chance of overcalling occurs if his card is a five.
-Note also the fact that the dealer is more likely to win if his card is a ten.
+As you can see, the dealer's highest odds of busting occur if their card is a five.
+Note that the dealer is likelier to win if the card is a ten.
 In this case, the player's chances of winning are minimal.

 2 35,30% 9,8%